 The first and more obvious difference is its sharpness.
 Sure when drawing human ears, they can sometimes look more pointy, I actually cover that in my course, but it’s not as exaggerated, almost resembling hobbit ears in those cases.

 In my drawings, I tend to draw my elves with longer ears, depending on how you want your character to look like or according to your taste you can play with the size as much as you want!

 There’s another reason than merely style and design that elf ears look different than human ears, there’s also a practical reason: pointed ears focus sounds in a better way, meaning that they can orientate themselves towards the source of the sounds.

-We can actually easily notice this by looking at a cat, for example, you regularly can see a cat or dog moving its ears around, checking the sound source, without having to turn their heads.
+We can quickly notice this by looking at a cat.
+For example, you regularly can see a cat or dog moving its ears around, checking the sound source, without having to turn their heads.

 In most fantasy universes, elves are described as very astute creatures that can see and hear much better than humans and so it’s no wonder their ears would also be stylized with pointy tips, even in some settings, elf ears will actually move according to sounds or even emotions, which is also a very fun approach in your drawings!

 Step by Step Tutorial on Drawing Elf Ears

 Well, I’ve got you covered!
 Here we’ll be talking about the basic Shapes for you to do if you’re looking to create some Pointy Ears (or Elf Ears) for your Character.